canonical/identity-platform-admin-ui/README.md

   to `error`
 - `LOG_FILE`: file where to dump logs, defaults to `log.txt`
 - `PORT`: http server port, defaults to `8080`
-- `BASE_URL`: the base url that the application will be running on, needed if the application runs under a path
+- `CONTEXT_PATH`: the context path that the application will be served on, needed to perform redirection correctly
 - `DEBUG`: debugging flag for hydra and kratos clients
 - `KUBECONFIG_FILE`: optional path of kube config file, default to empty string
 - `KRATOS_PUBLIC_URL`: Kratos public endpoints address